JIC-CSB/dtoolai/README.rst

 dtoolAI requires Pytorch - installing this under Windows can be trickier, see the `Pytorch getting started guide <https://pytorch.org/get-started/locally/>`_ for details.
-You may find this install easier with conda, e.g.:
+You may find this install easier with `conda <https://docs.conda.io>`_, e.g.:

 .. code-block:: bash